 This is a rare good in a world rarely good with post-war treatment of the defeated.
 Such goods bear real fruit.
 With China’s continued behavior regarding the South China Sea, and the continuing, if less rational, threats spilling from North Korea, a strong Pacific alliance is important for those nation’s with a vested interest in countering such belligerence.
 The economic and military alliance between our two nations is salutary.

 But more than this, the Christian ethic insists that virtuous behavior is its own great good.
 Such behavior is habit forming.
 Virtue begets virtue.
+We become what we do, we do what we’ve become.
 Reconciliation is good for the soul.
 Even the national one.

 Marc LiVecche is managing editor of Providence